SteveDaulton/download_counter/README.rst

 database, along with the download timestamp and a count of how many times the file has been downloaded.

-The app may optionally generate an HTML page to display the database contents.
+Finally, the app generates an HTML page to display the database contents.